componentjs/require2/README.md

 # Component Require

 [builder2](https://github.com/component/builder2.js)'s `require` implementation.
-In a separate repo so it doesn't get regenerated during the buidl.
+In a separate repo so it doesn't get regenerated during the build.

 ## License